 Trauma therapy, or PTSD treatment, is a type of therapy that can help an individual handle the emotional distress caused by a traumatic event.
 More than 50% of people deal with at least one form of trauma at some point.
 Traumatic events may include sexual abuse, a tragic accident, chronic abuse, and bullying, to mention a few.

-There are different types of trauma therapy, depending on the type and severity of the trauma.
-It is important to find a treatment that specially addresses trauma.
+There are different types of trauma therapy, depending on the type and severity of the traumatic memory.
+It is important to find a program that specifically uses trauma treatment.
 Acera Health works with patients to determine the best treatment approach for each patient with PTSD treatment in Orange County.

 Post-traumatic stress disorder (PTSD) is a psychiatric condition resulting from witnessing or experiencing a terrifying event.
 PTSD has had many names over time, such as “shell shock” and “combat fatigue” in WWI and WWII, respectively.
 The condition can affect anyone, notwithstanding their gender, race, age, or nationality.